NoctaraFree readingJournalPricing

 So should you trust personality tests at all?

 Yes, for what they are good at.
 A self-report test is a fine shared vocabulary and a low-stakes mirror for reflection, as long as you remember it is reading your self-description, not your behavior.
 Trouble starts only when a fakeable instrument is used for a high-stakes decision like hiring, as if it were objective.
 For that, you want something that reads conduct, not claims.
+We wrote the longer version of that trade-off out plainly in what a "who am I" test can and cannot hand back.

 The honest bottom line